-- Lack of Intent: This a specific intent crime that requires a person to specifically intend to hinder, delay, or prevent the communication of information regarding a crime to law enforcement officers.
+- Lack of Intent: This is a specific intent crime that requires a person to intend to hinder, delay, or prevent the communication of information about a crime to law enforcement officers.
 The defense may claim there is no such intent.

 - False Accusation: If the alleged act or conversation didn't happen, the defendant can claim the state's case is based on a false accusation.

 - Insufficient Evidence: All the elements of the crime must be proven beyond a reasonable doubt.
-A defense of insufficient evidence means a prosecutor can't prove the criminal case beyond a reasonable doubt due to a lack of evidence on one or more key elements of the crime.
+A defense of insufficient evidence will claim a lack of evidence on one or more key elements of the crime.

 Witness Tampering in Domestic Violence Cases

 When most people think of witness tampering, they think of organized crime or those involved in major drug crimes or human trafficking.
 Unfortunately, crime victims and witnesses in such cases often face pressure.
 Victims may try to dismiss criminal charges.
 Witnesses or informants may get cold feet due to intimidation or threats to family members.

 Domestic violence crimes also involve an unusual amount of victim and witness tampering, often by the offender who faces charges.
 Most cases of domestic violence involve intimate partners such as spouses, couples who live together, or couples who have a child in common.
 As a result, their relationship does not end simply by the fact the police arrive on the scene of a domestic dispute or arrest someone for battery.